aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/move-on-aptos.md

 Internal identifiers can be convenient due to their simplicity and easier programmability.
 Generics, however, provide much higher guarantees including explicit compile or validation time checks though with some costs.

 Generics allow for completely distinct types and resources and interfaces that expects those types.
-For example, an order book can state that they expect two currencies for all orders but one of them must be fixed, e.g., `buy<T>(coin: Coin<Aptos>): Coin<T>`.
-This explicitly states that a user can buy any coin `<T>` but must pay for it with `Coin<Aptos>`.
+For example, an order book can state that they expect two currencies for all orders but one of them must be fixed, e.g., `buy<T>(coin: Coin<APT>): Coin<T>`.
+This explicitly states that a user can buy any coin `<T>` but must pay for it with `Coin<APT>`.

 The complexity with generics arises when it would be desirable to store data on `T`.
-Move does not support static dispatch on generics, hence in a function like `create<T>(...) : Coin<T>`, T must either be a phantom type, i.e., only used as a type parameter in `Coin` or it must be specified as an input into `Create`.
+Move does not support static dispatch on generics, hence in a function like `create<T>(...) : Coin<T>`, T must either be a phantom type, i.e., only used as a type parameter in `Coin` or it must be specified as an input into `create`.
 No functions can be called on a `T`, such as `T::function` even if every `T` implements said function.

-In addition for structs that may be created in mass, generics results in the creation of a lot of new stores and resources associated with tracking the data and event emitting, which arguably is a lesser concern.
+In addition for structs that may be created in mass, generics result in the creation of a lot of new stores and resources associated with tracking the data and event emitting, which arguably is a lesser concern.

 Because of this, we made the difficult choice of creating two "Token" standards, one for tokens associated with currency called `Coin` and another for tokens associated with assets or NFTs called `Token`. `Coin` leverages static type safety via generics but is a far simpler contract.
 While `Token` leverages dynamic type safety via its own universal identifier and eschews generics due to complexity that impacts the ergonomics of its use.